AngelValentino/TaskFlow/docs/architecture.md

 <br>

 ## Backend API Architecture

 The backend API is developed using PHP and follows the MVC (Model-View-Controller) design pattern, which promotes scalability and maintainability.
 It is responsible for handling user authentication, task management, and fetching quotes.

 Controllers manage incoming requests from the client, validate them, and determine the appropriate methods to call.
 Gateways facilitate database interactions through CRUD operations, while models handle complex business logic and validation processes.
 To ensure optimal performance and prevent abuse, the system implements a Redis-based rate limiter, controlling the frequency of requests and maintaining a smooth user experience.

+For a complete list of endpoints and usage details, see the [full API documentation](./api.md).

 ### Key Concepts and Services